eclipse-keypop/keypop-calypso-card-java-api/README.md

 # keypop-calypso-card-java-api
-Repository Eclipse Keypop project containing a Java implementation of Calypso Networks Association's reference Terminal Calypso Card API
+Eclipse Keypop project repository containing a Java implementation of the 'Calypso Card API' standardized by the Calypso Networks association for ticketing terminal processing smart card